pjaselin/Cubist/README.md

 ## Background

-Cubist is a regression algorithm develped by John Ross Quinlan for generating rule-based predictive models.
+Cubist is a regression algorithm developed by John Ross Quinlan for generating rule-based predictive models.
 This has been available in the R world thanks to the work of Max Kuhn and his colleagues.
 It is introduced to Python with this package and made scikit-learn compatible for easy use with existing model pipelines.
 Cross-validation and control over whether Cubist creates a composite model is also enabled here.

 ## Advantages